“Cursed are we who inherit the blood of Caine.”

 She allows herself to be led forth by the man, Mr. Narváez.
 She thought humans weren’t supposed to know?
 Questions and thoughts swirl in her mind, but for now she bites them down, while also trying to suffocate the growing fear and dread.
 It is one thing to play at good breeding, to play at confidence, to play at honor.

-But however much she might wish it, no amount of preparation has prepared her to face her own mortality again, for the fourth time in half as many nights.
-Only rational thoughts keep her obeying every command, following every step, towards what may be her approaching doom.
+But however much she might wish it, no amount of preparation has prepared her to face her own mortality again.
+Not for the fourth time in half as many nights.
+Only rational thoughts keep her obeying every command, following every step, towards what may be her doom.

 Sunday night, 6 September 2015, PM

 GM: Mr. Narváez leads Caroline to the elevator at the end of the hall.
 He swipes a keycard and punches the button to an underground floor.
 One long and silent elevator ride later, and Caroline steps out with her escort into a bare and unadorned concrete chamber the size of a ballroom.
 Three chopping blocks sit on a raised stage.
-An honest-to-god gallows post stands adjacent to the stage, along with an iron maiden and several other wicked-looking metal instruments whose precise use is unclear to Caroline, but whose function is unmistakable.
+An actual gallows post stands adjacent to the stage, along with an iron maiden and several other wicked-looking metal instruments.
+Their precise use is unclear to Caroline, but their function is unmistakable.

 A woman talking to two other men in dark suits surveys the fledgling Kindred and her escort from the stage.
 She is a cold, haughty beauty, with high cheekbones, porcelain features, and lustrous brown hair.
 She wears a white trench coat, black leather gloves, and felt hat.
 Caroline instinctively senses that she is Kindred.